FieryFork/FieryFork.github.io/hammer.md

 Fun fact!
 Vortigaunt particle effects do not exist in Portal's files, resulting in a  crash when they try to attack anything.
 ### Portal's Engine is a Hybrid
 [Portal's](portal.md) engine is a mixture of HL2 Ep.
 1's engine and TF2's engine.
+### Deathmatch Maps
+Deathmatch maps are maps desinged for PvP combat.
+Deathmatch maps tend to lack the puzzle solving elements of other varieties of creations in favor of the satisfying combat that arises from interesting, dynamic environments.
+## The Basics
+Deathmatch maps need to be